jeff8971/lab-analyzing-assembly/README.md

 ### Implementation Hints
 * This will involve counters for each command (or an array, but keep it simple / easy at first!)
 * It will require a very large if/else statement.
-* Your `if/else if`  will also need to consider or, for example "MOV" or "mov" is valid for mov.
+* Your `if/else if`  will also need to consider `or`, for example "MOV" or "mov" is valid for mov.
 * `strstr()` helps you find the 'needle in the haystack' of two strings.
 You will want to use this!
 * First only make your estimator work with a single command (add for example), then work on other commands.
 * Loop through the file counting first.
 Then worry about printing at the end.